 Approximately 22 million Americans suffer from sleep apnea, which, left untreated, can lead to serious conditions like heart failure, high blood pressure, and stroke.
-Ryan Fait, DDS of Southern California General & Cosmetic Dentistry in Long Beach, California uses his 20-year dental career experience to help sleep apnea sufferers avoid more serious health complications.
+Ryan Fait, DDS of Southern California General & Cosmetic Dentistry in Long Beach and Avalon, California uses his 20-year dental career experience to help sleep apnea sufferers avoid more serious health complications.
 Intraoral dental devices and night guards are a good way to get a more restful sleep and live a healthier life.
 Contact Southern California General & Cosmetic Dentistry for an appointment, or schedule a consultation online.

 Sleep apnea is a chronic sleep disorder that causes you to stop breathing temporarily while you’re asleep.
 Pauses in breathing can last more than 10 seconds and happen more than five times each hour.
 Men and women who suffer from sleep apnea often snore, further obstructing their airway.